refractionPOINT/lce_doc/docs/dr.md

 artifact path: /var/log/auth.log
 ```

-this will match all artifacts with file paths that start with `/var/log/auth.log`, including `/var/log/auth.log.1`.
+This will match all artifacts with file paths that start with `/var/log/auth.log`, including `/var/log/auth.log.1`.

 For examples of D&R rules applying to artifacts, you can look at the [Sigma rules generated for the Sigma Service](https://github.com/refractionPOINT/sigma/tree/lc-rules/lc-rules/windows_builtin) which uses the Windows Event Logs.

 #### Windows Event Logs
 When running D&R rules against Windows Event Logs (`target: artifact` and `artifact type: wel`), although the [Artifact Collection Service](external_logs.md) may ingest
-the same Windows Event Log file that contains some records that have already been processed by the rules, the LimaCharlie platform will keep track of the
+the same Windows Event Log file that contains some records which have already been processed by the rules, the LimaCharlie platform will keep track of the
 processed `EventRecordID` and therefore will NOT run the same D&R rule over the same record multiple times.

 This means you can safely set the [Artifact Collection Service](external_logs.md) to collect various Windows Event Logs from your hosts and run D&R rules over them